RAKSHAK-DESU/RAKSHAK-DESU/README.md

 🔹 Tech Stack: React.js | Spring Boot | AWS | MySQL
 🔹 Status: Still in development

-This repo is private, but if you're curious about the project, feel free to reach out!
+The Desktop Version is being built using Java Swing , Please have a look at that repo .
+However Web version is private, but if you're curious about the project, feel free to reach out!